Services

 Do I need to be good at art to benefit from Art Therapy?

-No, you don't need any artistic skills to benefit from Art Therapy!
 It's not about creating beautiful art – it's about using art to express yourself and explore your thoughts and feelings.
-The process of making art is what matters, not how good it looks or whether someone else would like it.